-- System components have been verified and tested together. - Almost "plug and play". - Development is reduced to coding (VHDL for data processing and formatting in FPGA, and software integration into CODA). - Although the FEC would have to be redesigned to match the detector, the data transport model and sub-components (GBTx, GBT-SCA, VTRx, VTTx) can be used in the final solution. - The CRU can be used in the final solution. - What we learn from the test setup can be carried over to the actual system implemented. - We will acquire 5 FECs and 1 CRU
+- System components have been verified and tested together. - Almost "plug and play". - Development is reduced to coding (VHDL for data processing and formatting in FPGA, and software for readout and integration into CODA). - Although the FEC would have to be redesigned to match the detector, the data transport model and sub-components (GBTx, GBT-SCA, VTRx, VTTx) can be used in the final solution. - The CRU can be used in the final solution. - What we learn from the test setup can be carried over to the actual system implemented. - We have acquired 5 FECs and 1 CRU